 As his contribution to the open-source software which we use daily for code compilation, he is among the most influential computer programmers in the history.

 A Swedish computer programmer and is hailed as one of the pioneers of computer programming.
 He introduced the renowned programming languages including Pascal, Euler, Algol-W, Modula/Modula-2, and Oberon/Oberon-2/-7.

 Another relatively simpler programming language known as PL/o was also designed by Wirth.
 PL/o now serves as the foundation for compiler design classes in universities.
 His contribution in the field of computer programming won him the prestigious Turing Award in ’84.

-The Bill Gates is an American business tycoon and we know he founded (along with Paul Allen), and the former CEO of Microsoft.
-He is perhaps the greatest computer programmers of our age and also a venture capitalist and humanitarian.
+Bill Gates is an American business tycoon and we know he founded (along with Paul Allen), and the former CEO of Microsoft.
+He is perhaps the greatest computer programmer of our age and also a venture capitalist and humanitarian.

 He is the prime example of entrepreneurship in the world today.
 The name Windows is synonymous with Bill Gates and whenever a mention of the operating system is made, Windows happens to be the top-of-the-mind brand.

 He personally supervised each code his office sent out for the first 5 years at Microsoft.
 Then corrected those he found buggy or incorrect.
 Apart from being a skilled programmer, he’s widely recognized for his bigheartedness with which he donates to charities.